yaroslaff/pinkhash/README.md

 ## Python usage

-Get pinkhash for a `str` with all default settings (Bip39 language as default).
+Get pinkhash for a `str` with all default settings (Bip39 language as default):
 ~~~python
 from pinkhash import PinkHash
 pink = PinkHash()
 print(pink.convert('Hello world!'))
 ~~~

+Get pinkhash for stdin:
 ~~~python
 from pinkhash import PinkHash
 import sys